 - d.
-Members of the public with questions concerning Consent Calendar items may contact the staff person or the member whose district is identified on the report prior to the meeting to reduce the need for discussion of Consent Calendar items and to better respond to the public's questions. - Speaker time limits.
+Members of the public with questions concerning Consent Calendar items may contact the staff person or the member whose district is identified on the report prior to the meeting to reduce the need for discussion of Consent Calendar items and to better respond to the public's questions. - e.
+The presiding officer may stop a member of the public whose comments are not confined to the agendized item being heard.
+During the Public Comment portion of the agenda, the presiding officer may stop a member of the public whose comments are not within the subject matter jurisdiction of the city. - 2.
+Speaker time limits.
 In the interest of facilitating the council's conduct of the city's business, the following time limits apply to members of the public (speakers) who wish to address the council during the meeting. - a.
 Matters not on the agenda.
 Two minutes per speaker. - b.
 Consent Calendar items.
 The consent calendar is considered a single item, and speakers are therefore subject to the two minute time limit for the entire consent calendar.
 Consent calendar items can be pulled at a member's request and will be considered individually, with up to two minutes of public comment per speaker. - c.
 Discussion Calendar items.
 Two minutes per speaker. - d.
 Time limits per meeting.
 In addition to the above time limits per item, the total amount of time any one speaker may address the Council at any meeting is eight minutes. - (i) Each speaker shall limit his/her remarks to the specified time allotment. - (ii) The presiding officer shall consistently utilize the timing system, which provides speakers with notice of their remaining time to complete their comments.
-A countdown display of the allotted time will appear and will flash red at the end of the allotted time. - (iii) In the further interest of time, speakers may be asked to limit their comments to new materials and not repeat what a prior speaker said.
-Organized groups may choose a single spokesperson who may speak for the group, but with no increase in time. - (iv) Speakers shall not concede any part of their allotted time to another speaker. - (v) The presiding officer may further limit the time allotted for public comments per speaker or in total for the orderly conduct of the meeting; such limits shall be fairly applied. - 3.
-Speaker slips.
-Members of the public wishing to speak to the council should complete, and turn into the city clerk prior to the item being called, a speaker's slip indicating the agenda item or off-agenda item that they wish to address and wait to be called upon by the presiding officer.
+A countdown display of the allotted time will appear and will flash red at the end of the allotted time. - (iii) In the further interest of time, speakers may be asked to limit their comments to new materials and not repeat what a prior speaker said. - Organized groups may choose a single spokesperson who may speak for the group, but with no increase in time. - (iv) Speakers shall not concede any part of their allotted time to another speaker. - (v) The presiding officer may further limit the time allotted for public comments per speaker or in total for the orderly conduct of the meeting; such limits shall be fairly applied.

+3. Speaker slips.
+Members of the public wishing to speak to the council must complete, and turn into the city clerk prior to the item being called, a speaker's slip indicating the agenda item or off-agenda item that they wish to address and wait to be called upon by the presiding officer.
+For items that include a staff presentation, the presiding officer may refuse to allow a speaker to address the council if the speaker failed to submit a speaker slip before completion of staff's presentation.